 But that doesn’t mean you only want to drink booze for a week.
 And while water, juice, and tea are usually free on a cruise, you have to go to the dining rooms or buffet to get them.
 Plus, you might have a favorite non-alcoholic drink that the cruise doesn’t normally serve (or perhaps you simply want a mixer for that little bit of liquor you snuck onboard).

-Carnival Cruise Lines: Carnival is fairly liberal with their beverage policy.
-According to their website, “On embarkation day, each guest may bring a small quantity of non-alcoholic beverages on board and only in their carry-on luggage.
-A small quantity is considered a maximum of 12 bottles and/or cans, 20 ounces each or less.”
+Carnival is fairly liberal with their beverage policy.
+According to their website, “On embarkation day, a small quantity of non-alcoholic beverages (i.e., sparkling water, sodas, energy drinks, juice, and milk), packaged in cans or cartons, may be brought on board and must be in the guest’s carry-on luggage.
+A small quantity is considered a maximum of 12 sealed, unopened cans/cartons of 12 ounces each or less, per person.”

-Princess Cruises: Princess is liberal about bringing beverages aboard the ship.
+Princess is liberal about bringing beverages aboard the ship.
 According to our research, there are no real limits about what or how much you can bring onto the ship.
 Of course, that doesn’t mean you should bring 55-gallon drums of soda.
-But if you have a case or two of your favorite drink and a 24-pack of water, then simply slap a luggage tag on it and bring it aboard.
-There is no restriction about bringing your drinks in your carry-on luggage.
+But if you have a case or two of your favorite drink and a 24-pack of water, then simply bring it aboard.

 Unfortunately, that means you’ll have to leave your soda at home.

-Disney Cruises: Disney is among the most open cruise lines with beverage policies.
-While soda and water are available on the ship at no charge if you get them from the beverage stations on board (one of the few cruise lines with free soda), many people still want to bring their own.
+One thing to know is that soda and water are available on the ship at no charge if you get them from the beverage stations on board (one of the few cruise lines with free soda), Still, many people want to bring their own.

 For more on what sort of alcoholic drinks you can bring on a ship, visit this link.